Chick lit: Origins and derivations of the term

 In the early years, there was some variation on the exact term used: in 2000, the Sydney Morning Herald reported the birth of a "publishing phenomenon" that can be called "chick fiction."

-At the peak of the term's popularity, a slew of related sub-genres were proposed with similar names: sistah lit (targeted at Black readers), chick lit jr (for young readers), mommy lit, and chick lit in corsets (historical fiction, and a term only found in one academic paper).
-The relationship with the term lad lit is more complicated; lad lit arose before or in parallel with chick lit.
+At the peak of the term's popularity, a slew of related sub-genres were proposed with similar names chick lit jr (for young readers), mommy lit, and chick lit in corsets (historical fiction, and a term only found in one academic paper published in the Journal of Popular Romance Studies).
+The relationship with the term lad lit is more complicated: lad lit arose in the UK separately from, and possibly before, chick lit.
+Later, the term lad lit was adopted in the US for a male-oriented subgenre of chick lit (see lad lit).
 Of these parallel terms, mommy lit, and lad lit are the only terms to have enjoyed any significant uptake - and that a tiny fraction of the use of the primary term chick lit.